Skip to main content

 Patching assigns each fixture a unique DMX address so Spectralite knows where to send control data.

-Understanding DMX Addressing
+Understanding DMX addressing

 Universes